October 1, 2018

 - Body awareness.

-Massage can alleviate stress and improve mood by reducing cortisol and increasing serotonin and dopamine.
+Massage can alleviate stress and improve mood by reducing cortisol and increasing neurochemicals associated with positive feelings.
 Bodywork can provide lasting pain relief from muscle, joint and connective tissue problems (like shoulder pain and movement restrictions, for example).
 Bodywork can speed up recovery time after an injury, and is often recommended by Physical Therapists and Personal Trainers for rehabilitation after certain types of injuries.
 Bodywork can also correct posture over time, relieving chronic patterns of stress and tension, and reducing risk of future injury.
 Overall, bodywork is one of many tools which we can use to help our bodies stay healthy and function at an optimal level.

 For more specific information about techniques and effects, read about these Modalities.